Israel–Lebanon relations: Beirut explosion in 2020

 Following the devastating explosion in Beirut in August 2020, the Israeli city of Tel Aviv highlighted their city hall with the Lebanese flag, with desire to share solidarity despite the two nations having no official relations.
 Israel also offered to aid Lebanon via a third party.
 Many Lebanese and Israelis had reacted skeptically.

-Abraham Accords

-In 2020, Israel signed historic peace treaties with the United Arab Emirates and Bahrain, the two Arab countries that share common cultural tie with Lebanon, and this had prompted possibility for Lebanon to sign peace treaty with Israel due to increasing anti-Iranian sentiment, mostly aiming against Hezbollah.
+Israeli invasion of Lebanon (2024)

+On 1 October 2024, Israel launched its sixth invasion of Southern Lebanon, following nearly a year of conflict with Hezbollah.
+This escalation occurred after Hezbollah joined the Gaza war, attacking northern Israel and the Israeli-occupied Golan Heights.
+The hostilities caused significant displacement on both sides.
+Israel had previously conducted extensive aerial bombing in Lebanon, including attacks on infrastructure and the assassination of Hezbollah leader Hassan Nasrallah.
+These actions resulted in significant casualties, with over 800 Lebanese deaths reported in a single week in late September.

+The invasion led to the Lebanese Armed Forces retreating from parts of the Blue Line.
+By November 26, a ceasefire agreement mediated by France and the United States was signed and took effect the following day, though sporadic attacks persisted.
+Israel reported 56 soldiers and 2,762 Hezbollah fighters killed, while Lebanon claimed that 2,720 people, predominantly civilians, died due to Israeli actions.

+In April 2025, Hezbollah signaled willingness to discuss disarmament with President Joseph Aoun, on the condition that Israel withdraws from five southern hilltop positions and halts its strikes.
+Aoun, under rising pressure, seeks to bring all weapons under state control.
+The group, weakened by the 2024 conflict, insists Israel must act first before any transfer of arms.

 Alleged spying arrests in Lebanon

 In the period of April 2009 – July 2010, Lebanese authorities arrested almost 100 people suspected of spying on behalf of Israel.
 Many were expected to receive the death penalty, which the Lebanese cabinet announced it intended to carry out.
 Yet, it ended up not being the case, and death penalties were sequently de facto suspended in Lebanon, substituted with life imprisonment as the maximum penalty.

+One such instance is the case of Ali al-Jarrah, a Lebanese man who has accused of spying for Israel for 25 years.
+He was recruited by Israel to photograph Hezbollah supply routes and frequently moved between the Lebanon-Syria border.
+In 2011, a military court in Lebanon sentenced al-Jarrah to life in prison.